 - Count to ten.
 No, this technique isn’t just used to calm down a crying child.
 Counting to ten slowly gives you something besides your anger to focus on and, in turn, calms those angry feelings.

 These are some common practices for dealing with anger, but a Thriveworks counselor can help you identify techniques that prove specifically effective for you.
-When you work one on one with a counselor at Thriveworks Durham, you’ll get personalized suggestions that will help you find the very best way for you to take control of your emotions again.
+When you work one on one with a counselor at Thriveworks, you’ll get personalized suggestions that will help you find the very best way for you to take control of your emotions again.

 Why Is Anger Management Important?